Buying a home can help lower your tax bill. In fact, tax breaks for homeownership are a primary motivation for many people to buy their own home.

 That’s one reason young people don’t need to rush into buying a home – they can’t save on taxes they don’t owe.
 Tweet this

-If you’re paying some federal income taxes, say you’re in the 15% tax bracket, every $100 that your mortgage or property tax deduction reduces your taxable income saves you $15.
+If you’re in the 15 percent tax bracket, every $100 that your mortgage or property tax deduction reduces your taxable income saves you $15.

-That’s nice, but it’s hardly a motivation enough on its own for you to run out and buy a house.
+While that’s nice, it’s not enough motivation to run out and buy a house.

-If you’re in the 25% tax bracket, however, the benefits become more persuasive.
+If you’re in the 25 percent tax bracket, however, the benefits become more persuasive.

-When you add the benefits of saving $25 in tax for every $100 you pay in mortgage interest and property taxes to the other benefits of homeownership, you may want to start shopping for houses.
+When you combine the benefits of saving $25 in tax for every $100 you pay in mortgage interest and property taxes and the other benefits of homeownership, you may want to start shopping for houses.

 Don’t forget to consider state income taxes, too.

-And remember that you’re buying a home doesn’t just affect your taxes for this year and next.
-You’ll probably still be there as your income level and your tax bracket increase over the years.
+And remember buying a home doesn’t just affect your taxes for this year and the next.
+It’ll likely benefit you for years to come.

 Don’t overbuy a house for the tax benefits

-Make sure you buy a house you can afford, without undue stress, even when things don’t always go as planned.
+Make sure you buy a house you can afford without undue stress.

 Consider all the reasons you want to buy a house

-Buying a house can be a great way to build equity, and to eventually own it free and clear if you desire.
+Buying a house can be a great way to build equity and eventually own a property free and clear.

 It protects you from having a landlord raise your rent or sell your home out from under you.
-It may feel more like home than a place you’re just renting, and you won’t have to ask permission to paint the kitchen any color you want.
+Plus, not having to rent a place makes any house feel more like your “home”.
+It’s always nice to not have to ask permission to paint the kitchen any color you want.